AidanHolmes/MqttSn/README.md

 * Client and server does not implement any random delays in responses as suggested
 * Congestion messages are not processed by the client code automatically, although the codes are exposed for user specific behaviour to be adjusted
 * Clients will try any gateway available, regardless of any recent connection issues to a previously connected gateway
+* Only clients ping gateways, the gateway will not check all clients with a ping, but will timout if a ping has not been received in enough time.
+This prevents conjestion